Skip to Content

 Uses give meaning to the garden.

-You now have a clearer vision of how you wish to live and use your outdoor space.
+You now have a clearer vision of how you want to live your outdoor space.

-The next step is to think about thestructural elements and the infrastructurethat will make these uses possible, comfortable and sustainable over time.
+The next step is to think about the structural elements — the materials, levels, pathways, shelters — that will make these uses possible, comfortable, and sustainable over time.

-Explore the structure and hardscape of the garden
+Step 3: Explore the structure and layout of the garden